-In Europe, our future drugs may also be subject to extensive regulatory requirements.
+In Europe, our current or future approved drugs may also be subject to extensive regulatory requirements.
 As in the U.S., medicinal products can only be marketed if a marketing authorization from the competent regulatory agencies has been obtained.

 Similar to the U.S., the various phases of preclinical and clinical research in Europe are subject to significant regulatory controls.
-Although the EU Clinical Trials Directive 2001/20/EC (the Directive) has sought to harmonize the EU clinical trials regulatory framework, setting out common rules for the control and authorization of clinical trials in the EU, the EU Member States have transposed and applied the provisions of the Directive differently.
-This has led to significant variations in the member state regimes.
+Although the EU Clinical Trials Directive 2001/20/EC (the Directive) sought to harmonize the EU clinical trials regulatory framework, setting out common rules for the control and authorization of clinical trials in the EU, the EU Member States have transposed and applied the provisions of the Directive differently.
+This has led to significant variations in the Member State regimes.
 Under the current regime, before a clinical trial can be initiated it must be approved in each of the EU Member States where the trial is to be conducted by two distinct bodies: the National Competent Authority (NCA) and one or more Ethics Committees (ECs).
-Under the current regime all suspected unexpected serious adverse reactions to the investigated drug that occur during the clinical trial have to be reported to the NCA and ECs of the member state where they occurred.
+All suspected unexpected serious adverse reactions to the investigated drug that occur during the clinical trial have to be reported to the NCA and ECs of the member state where they occurred.

 In 2014, a new Clinical Trials Regulation 536/2014 (the Regulation), replacing the current Directive, was adopted.
-The new Regulation will become directly applicable in all EU Member States (without national implementation) once the EU Portal and Database are fully functional.
-It is expected that the new Regulation will apply in late 2020.
-The new Regulation seeks to simplify and streamline the approval of clinical trials in the European Union.
+The new Regulation will become directly applicable in all EU Member States (without national implementation) following confirmation of the full functionality of the Clinical Trials Information System, the centralized EU portal and database for clinical trials foreseen by the new Regulation, through an independent audit.
+This is currently expected to occur in December 2021.
+The new Regulation seeks to simplify and streamline the approval of clinical trials in the EU.
 For example, the sponsor shall submit a single application for approval of a clinical trial via the EU Portal.
-As part of the application process, the sponsor shall propose a reporting member state, who will coordinate the validation and evaluation of the application.
-The reporting member state shall consult and coordinate with the other Member States in which the clinical trial is to take place (such Member States being referred to as the Member States Concerned).
+As part of the application process, the sponsor shall propose a reporting Member State, who will coordinate the validation and evaluation of the application.
+The reporting Member State shall consult and coordinate with the other Member States in which the clinical trial is to take place (such Member States being referred to as the Member States Concerned).
 If an application is rejected, it can be amended and resubmitted through the EU Portal.
 If an approval is issued, the sponsor can start the clinical trial in all Member States Concerned.
 However, a Member State Concerned can in limited circumstances declare an "opt-out" from an approval.
-In such a case, the clinical trial cannot be conducted in that member state.
+In such a case, the clinical trial cannot be conducted in that Member State.
 The Regulation also aims to streamline and simplify the rules on safety reporting and introduces enhanced transparency requirements such as mandatory submission of a summary of the clinical trial results to the EU Database.